-2.2.11 Being centrally located within the UK, the area has good connectivity to most of the country.
+- 2.2.11 Being centrally located within the UK, the area has good connectivity to most of the country.
 There are direct rail connections from Nottingham to London, Manchester, Birmingham, Sheffield, Leeds and Liverpool but currently no direct rail services to the south west, north east or Scotland.
 Compared to some other routes, however, journey times are uncompetitive and there is a lack of capacity on some services.
-More local services include the Robin Hood Line which extends from Nottingham north through Bulwell, and Hucknall, connecting the area to Mansfield and Worksop.

-2.2.12 The opening of the International Rail Terminal at St Pancras now allows connections to mainland Europe via High Speed One and the Channel Tunnel.
+More local services include the Robin Hood Line which extends from Nottingham north through Bulwell, and Hucknall, connecting the area to Mansfield and Worksop. - 2.2.12 The opening of the International Rail Terminal at St Pancras now allows connections to mainland Europe via High Speed One and the Channel Tunnel.
 Additionally an increasing number of international destinations are available by air from East Midlands Airport which can be accessed by the new railway station of East Midlands Parkway located close to the M1.

-2.2.13 The area is connected to the M1 and the national motorway network via the A453 to junction 24, the A52 to junction 25 and the A610 to junction 26.
+In January 2013 the Secretary of State for Transport announced that the preferred 'Y' route for High Speed Two rail network (HS2) will pass through the plan area with a hub station at Toton Sidings to serve the East Midlands.
+This will significantly reduce journey times from the plan area to other areas including London and several Core Cities, and will improve connections to stations in Europe via HS1.
+HS2 is expected to be operational by 2032, which although outside of the plan period will encourage investment and job creation in the plan area during the plan period, bringing significant benefits in terms of sustainable transport and economic development. - 2.2.13 The area is connected to the M1 and the national motorway network via the A453 to junction 24, the A52 to junction 25 and the A610 to junction 26.
 The A52 provides a trunk road connection to the east including to the A46 which itself connects from the M1 north of Leicester to the A1 at Newark.
 The A46 is currently being upgraded to a dual carriageway and scheduled to open in the summer of 2012.
 In April 2012 the Government gave final commitment to improvements to the A453 linking Nottingham with junction 24 of the M1.
-Orbital movements are less well accommodated, there being only a partial Ring Road (A52 and A6514).

-2.2.14 The area now benefits from a high quality local public transport system.
+Orbital movements are less well accommodated, there being only a partial Ring Road (A52 and A6514). - 2.2.14 The area now benefits from a high quality local public transport system.
 Use of high frequency bus services is growing year on year and there are over 10 million passengers a year using Line One of the Nottingham Express Transit system, and construction began on two further lines in 2012.
 A growing network of Link Bus services are being introduced where commercial services are not viable resulting in Nottingham having amongst the highest levels of public transport accessibility in the country.
 However, there are relatively few orbital routes, and cross river connectivity could also be improved.
-The Workplace Parking Levy in Nottingham City, which started operating in April 2012, provides a fund to further improve non-car modes of travel and encourage behavioural change.

-2.2.15 Walking and cycling are important modes for short journeys.
+The Workplace Parking Levy in Nottingham City, which started operating in April 2012, provides a fund to further improve non-car modes of travel and encourage behavioural change. - 2.2.15 Walking and cycling are important modes for short journeys.
 Programmes of primary pedestrian route improvements and upgrading of the local cycle network have been prioritised and are being implemented through the respective Nottingham and Nottinghamshire Local Transport Plans.